-At the inception of her career in 1981, after receiving her law license in the State of Illinois, Janet L. Bassitt was employed by DME Media Law Firm in Chicago before maintaining her own general law practice in Roselle, Illinois, for 22 years between 1982 and 2004, where she specialized in contracts and corporate law.
+At the inception of her career in 1981, after receiving her law license in the State of Illinois, Janet L. Bassitt was employed by DME Media Law Firm in Chicago before maintaining her own general law practice in Roselle, Illinois, for 22 years between 1982 and 2004, where she focused on contracts and corporate law.
 Serving her Illinois Rule 711 Internship with the Illinois Public Defenders Office in Chicago early on in her career, she has subsequently been met with unmatched success.

 Holding a law degree and bachelor’s degree in psychology, Ms. Bassitt has authored numerous books in relation to her areas of expertise, most notably “Attorney Conduct,” published by the Illinois Institute for Continuing Legal Education in 1985.
 Highly acclaimed, the book is considered a landmark volume and was entered into the Western Illinois University Law Library archives and the university held a banquet in her honor.
 She has maintained affiliation with the American Bar Association and Illinois Bar Association in an effort to remain abreast of developments in her field.